O365/python-o365/README.md

 ```

 ## Authentication
-You can only authenticate using oauth athentication as Microsoft deprecated basic auth on November 1st 2018.
+You can only authenticate using oauth athentication because Microsoft deprecated basic auth on November 1st 2018.

 There are currently three authentication methods: